jCho23/Colby.XWeather/README.md

 This demo instructs how to get started with Visual Studio Mobile Center Test.
 <br>
-I have included test code samples and a fully-working test script.
+I have included a Xamarin.UITest example test.

 # Authors